Posts Tagged ‘direct mail testing’

 Eye-study research reveals that recipients will spend no more than 7 seconds deciding whether to open the outer envelope.
 Fortunately, we have five tools we can use to convince the recipient to look inside.
 These are (more…)

-Tags: direct mail, direct mail design, direct mail strategy, direct mail testing
+Tags: direct mail, direct mail carrier, direct mail design, direct mail envelope, direct mail strategy, direct mail testing

 Download post as pdf